 While not all events are easily categorized across all data sources, it is extremely valuable to harmonize similar events into similar types where possible for processing.

-Experience Platform is schema-agnostic, meaning that any schema that conforms to the XDM standard is available for use by Platform services.
+Experience Platform is schema-agnostic, meaning that any schema that conforms to the XDM standard is made available to Platform services.
 The ways in which different Platform services use schemas are outlined in more detail below.

 Catalog Service is the system of record for Experience Platform assets and their related schemas.
-Catalog is not the actual files or directories containing data, but rather it holds the metadata and descriptions of those files and directories.
+Catalog does not contain the actual data files or directories, but rather it holds the metadata and descriptions of those files and directories.

 Catalog data is stored in the Data Lake, a highly granular data store containing all data managed by Platform, regardless of origin or file format.

-To begin ingesting data into Experience Platform, a dataset is created using Catalog Service.
-The dataset references an XDM schema describing the structure of the data to be ingested.
-If a dataset is created without a schema, Experience Platform will derive an “observed schema” by inspecting the type and content of ingested data fields.
+To begin ingesting data into Experience Platform, you can use Catalog Service to create a dataset.
+The dataset references an XDM schema that describes the structure of the data to be ingested.
+If a dataset is created without a schema, Experience Platform derives an “observed schema” by inspecting the type and content of ingested data fields.
 Datasets are then tracked in Catalog and stored in the Data Lake alongside the schemas and observed schemas on which they are based.

 Adobe Experience Platform Query Service allows you to use standard SQL to query Experience Platform data to support many different use cases.

 After a schema has been composed and a dataset has been created which references that schema, data is then ingested and stored in the Data Lake.
 Using Query Service, you can join any datasets in the Data Lake and capture the query results as a new dataset for use in reporting, machine learning, or for ingestion into Real-time Customer Profile.

 Refer to the Query Service overview for more information on the service.